Anuluxmy/CV/README.md

 **Analytical Mind**

 I love learning new things constantly.
-I was able to demonstrate this during my time at Makers when I worked with several new technologies (Node.js, Python) and had to pick them up within a short space of time.
+I was able to demonstrate this during my time at Makers when I worked with new technologies (Node.js, Python) and had to pick them up within a short space of time.

 ## Projects